ContentSquare/chproxy/docs/src/content/docs/use-cases/authorize-users.md

 ---
 title: Authorize users by passwords via HTTPS
-menuTitle: Authorizing users
+sidebar:
-category: Use Cases
+  label: Authorizing users
-position: 303
+  order: 3
 ---

 Suppose you need to access `ClickHouse` cluster from anywhere by username/password.